 Ascending the first hill, views to your right are downtown Phoenix with the current Diamondbacks stadium.
 Pop, pop, pop gunfire is from the police academy over the north ridge.
 Whereas artillery noise is likely from Maryvale Circle Ks or Dennys.
 Tread is excellent throughout.

 It can get a little noisy at times since the trail follows above the road through the park.
-On the same token, you get nice views of the park from the elevated point of view.
+On the same token, you get lovely views of the park from the elevated point of view.

 Passing the park headquarters shares a proportion of the Nature Trail.
 You get bonus plaques and a bench that looks as sturdy as termites holding hands.
-0.1 mi after the bench take the signed left down into the basin flats.
+0.1 mi after the bench, take the signed left down into the basin flats.
 Soon you cross the road to Little & Big ramadas.

 Hiking through the basin is semi blah.
 Spring flowers give it life.
 It was probably pretty cool at one time.
 Now the saguaro forest shows major signs of being abused by rock throwers.
 Then you have some free piles of horse apples.
-With a positive attitude, the right weather in the right light and enough stress in life it eases tension.
+With a positive attitude, the right weather in the right light, and enough stress in life, it eases tension.

 The last half mile is relaxing low-grade hills.
 I'm not a jogger.
-I'm not a piece of bacon either, with the skillet heating up it jogged itself.
+I'm not a piece of bacon either.
+With the skillet heating up, it jogged itself.

 Parts were much better than anticipated.
 The eastern 1.25 mi and western 0.4 mi were my favorites.
 Urban noise and rolly hill haters should choose a different trail.